martiFabia/On-demand-visualization-of-HSE-data/README.md

-# 🚀 Bayer Hackathon — Insight Extraction & Auto-Visualization RAG
+# 🚀 Bayer Hackathon — On-demand-visualization-of-HSE-data

 This project implements a full **Insight Extraction + Visualization Pipeline** designed for the Bayer Hackathon.
 Given: